mprsic/performa365docs/docs/howto/work_with_reports.rst

 ^^^^^^^^^^

 This reports shows all system users and their progress in each course they are/were enrolled into.
 Users are grouped by organizational hierarchy.
 By default, results are shown only for default (current) learning period and for required courses (the courses the learner was assigned to, not self-enrolled into).
-These parameters can be changed by selecting/unselecting different values in the parameters areas.
+These parameters can be changed by selecting/unselecting different values in the parameters areas and clicking **Preview**.
-Information on department's employees contains name of the courses they are/were attending, as well as their current status (finished, started, not started), success (pass, fail or unknown) and due date.
+Information on department's employees contains names of the courses they are/were attending, as well as their current status (finished, started, not started), success (pass, fail or unknown) and due date.

+RPT-M02
+^^^^^^^^^^

+This report is similar to RPT-M01, the only difference being that it will only show courses which have an exam type of activity.
+Users are displayed hierarchicaly by department and the information for each user include name of the course(s) they are/were attending, status in the course as well as success.
+However, there are two additional columns specific for an exam type of activity - **Exam result** (pass/fail) and **Percentage points** for each exam attempt.